spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 This particular example is taken from a real JWST case, but made simpler in that both the WCS model and corresponding data have been extracted from a much larger and complex data set and placed into a small ASDF file.
-In particular, this data is part of a Multi Object Spectrograph (MOS) mode observation using the NIRSPEC instrument.
+In particular, this data is part of a Multi Object Spectrograph (MOS) mode observation using the NIRSpec instrument.
 The extracted data are extracted from a dataset containing many extracted subimages of the original exposure, where each subimage is effectively the smallest array that contains the full spectrum from the corresponding "slitlet" used for that spectrum.